 Ensuring that all employees are working in a healthy and safe environment is great for keeping the social criteria of ESG efforts up-to-date and efficient.

 Managing the safety of workers can reduce work-related incidents and boost employee productivity.
-Also, investors will like to see businesses making sure their employees are safe, which can ensure product safety and good financial situations.
+Also, investors would like to see businesses making sure their employees are safe, which can ensure product safety and good financial situations.

 To provide safety for your employees, use these tactics: